Workers’ Comp FAQs

 Q: If I get a Notice of Ability to Return to Work, does that mean my workers’ compensation benefits stop or I have to go to work?

 A: No, not necessarily.
 Call us immediately if you get one of these notices, however.
-This notice is a statement by the insurance company doctor stating that he or she thinks you can work.
+This notice is a statement by either your doctor or the insurance company doctor stating that he or she thinks you can perform some type of work, whether it is modified duty or full duty work.
 If your employer offers you a job, it is important, in many cases, to give it a try and also absolutely critical that you have your doctor put in writing what your restrictions are.
 Please contact us immediately should this situation occur.

 Q: Can workers’ compensation benefits go on forever?